voneiden/cq-cam/README.md

 CQ-CAM aims to become a free, parametric CAM solution for 3-axis CNC mills closely integrating with CadQuery.

+Contributions
+---
+Feedback is welcome, but please no spontaneous code contributions.
+Open an issue, discuss and get an approval before submitting a PR.

 Roadmap
 ---

-* [DONE] PoC - make sure it's possible to visualize toolpaths in CQ-Editor and experiment with profile toolpaths
+* [DONE] ~~PoC - make sure it's possible to visualize toolpaths in CQ-Editor and experiment with profile toolpaths~~
 * [In progress] Foundations - implement the base features before rushing in to do other operations.
 This includes things like utility functions for converting OpenCASCADE shapes into easily digestible geometry for toolpath generation, cw/ccw logic (spindle rotation, climb/conventional milling), dealing with arc motions optimizing rapid movements and so on.
 The goal is to end up with a reliable Profile operation
-* Unit test foundations
+* [Done] ~~Unit test foundations~~
 * [In progress] Library packaging (probably conda based because of future dependency to opencamlib)
-* Pocketing - implement pocketing operation with various strategies
+* [In progress] Pocketing - implement pocketing operation with various strategies
   * Zigzag
   * Contour
   * ???